 Do not leave it to individuals to decide policies and rules about how frequently the customer should be contacted for money and what the proper collection protocols should be.

 Every company needs a credit and collection policy that provides the framework for the job.
-This policy should be developed by management and detail the criteria and the tools to be used (restricting credit, management scalation, collection agencies, etc.).
-If you are a small company, even a one-page credit and collection policy may be enough.
+Management should develop this policy and detail the criteria and tools to be used (restricting credit, management scalation, collection agencies, etc.).
+Even a one-page credit and collection policy may be enough if you are a small company.
 Larger companies need to go into much more detail.

 The customer should receive a written explanation of your credit and collection policies, outlining the business rules.
 Make it part of your Credit Application, but if not, email it afterward so they understand your business rules.